AncaIoanaL/Chess/README.md

 Although the program is functional, I am still yet to add the below features to it:
 - finish game once a player is in check mate (add validation to identify check mate)
-- finalise the castling move
+- finalise the castling move (add move method for king and rook)
 - learn frontend to add a UI to the game

 In order for the board to be properly aligned, please ensure you are using a monospaced font that supports unicode characters, such as NSimSun, MS Gothic and SimSun.